 Perfect for Vegetarians, Azeitão producers use thistle flowers sourced from Arrábida Natural Park instead of animal rennet to separate sheep milk curds from the whey.
 This approach gives the ripe DOP cheese a distinct, herbaceous flavor that stands above other local cheeses.

-Though technically a drink and not a food, Ginjinha is a Portuguese liqueur worth trying in the city of Lisbon where it was invented.
+Though technically a drink and not a food, Ginjinha is a Portuguese liqueur worth trying in the city of Lisbon where it was probably invented.
 Infused with sour Ginja or Morello cherries, Ginjinha has a tart yet sweet flavor thanks to the addition of ingredients like cinnamon and sugar.

 Throngs of people stop for quick shots of Ginjinha, often spilling onto Lisbon sidewalks.
 The vessel of choice is typically a tiny glass, though tourists can opt to sip shots of Ginjinha from tasty chocolate cups.